-When we are communicating tasks through emails, not being able to see the face of who you work with can hinder the quality of communication being carried out.
+When we are communicating tasks through emails, not being able to see the face of who you work with can hinder the quality of communication.
 Our body language and visual cues let others get an idea of how we may be feeling towards a task or situation.
-Without them, the people of the receiving end will be less able to recognise how they can assist you.
+Without them, the people of the receiving end will be less able to recognize how they can assist you.
 There is also much less space open for discussion and elaboration, and instructions may be interpreted as non-negotiable when they may have been more open-ended.

 We hope you found this article useful.
 Share it and sign-up to our newsletter for more health-related content!